andrewhosack/SeeYouInColombia/src/pages/travelsafe/index.md

     - image: /img/gabriel-porras-5w80e_wanvi-unsplash.jpg
       title: Customized Presentation
       sectionID: customizedPresentation
-      pricing: $30 for an hour long session including the topics you choose, this includes a Q&A at the end.
+      pricing: $30 for a 1 hour presentation. $45 for a 1.5 hour presentation.
+You choose the topics.
+Interactive and Q&A.
       text: >
         Presentation: Choose the topics you'd like to learn more about: The major cities and touristic towns, real safety tips for travel in Colombia,